Strongleong/logcie/README.md

 ## Filters

 Filters allow you to control which log messages are emitted to a sink.
-You can create custom filter functions and combine them using built-in logical operators.
+You can create custom filter functions and logs will flow through them before going to formatter.

 ### Custom Filter Function